SC26_Biobased Surfactants

 Brian Grady

-Professor and Douglas and Hilda Bourne Chair in Chemical Engineering; Director, Institute for Applied Surfactant Research, University of Oklahoma (United States)
+Professor and Douglas and Hilda Bourne Chair in Chemical Engineering; Director, Institute for Applied Surfactant Research

 Brian Grady is a Professor of Chemical Engineering at the University of Oklahoma, where he holds the Douglas and Hilda Bourne Chair and serves as Director of the Institute for Applied Surfactant Research, an industry-focused consortium supporting applied surfactant science.
-His work bridges the gap between fundamental research and practical industrial applications.
+His work bridges fundamental research and practical industrial applications.

 Lucas Moore